-Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
+4 Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
 More than one sponsor is possible for a given ECR case.

-Participated, but did not sponsor - an agency did not provide resources for the neutral third party's services for a given ECR case, but was either a party to the case or participated in some other significant way (e.g., as a technical expert advising the parties).
+5 Participated, but did not sponsor - an agency did not provide resources for the neutral third party's services for a given ECR case, but was either a party to the case or participated in some other significant way (e.g., as a technical expert advising the parties).

-4. Is your department/agency using ECR in any of the substantive priority areas (i.e, NEPA, Superfund, land use, etc.) you listed in your FY 2007 ECR Report?
-Please also list any additional priority areas identified by your department/agency during FY 2008, and indicate if ECR is being used in any of these areas.
+4. Is your department/agency using ECR in any of the substantive priority areas you listed in your prior year ECR Reports?
+Indicate if use has increased in these areas since they were first identified in your ECR report.
+Please also list any additional priority areas identified by your department/agency during FY 2009, and indicate if ECR is being used in any of these areas.
+Note: An overview of substantive program areas identified by departments/agencies in FY 2008 can be found in the FY 2008 synthesis report.